What is an all party parliamentary group?

 All Party Parliamentary Groups (APPGs) are informal, cross-party interest groups of MPs and Peers interested in a particular issue.
 They exist to help other MPs from all parties become better informed about a particular policy area.
 APPGs do not have any power to make laws and are not funded by Parliament.
 There is a great number and variety of APPGs, covering many areas such as health, education, transport, defence, faith, finance, the media and sports.

-What is the APPG on Safeguarding in Faith Settings?
+What is the APPG on Safeguarding in Faith Communities?

-The APPG on Safeguarding in Faith Settings was established in September 2018.
-The aims of the group, are to increase awareness of issues relating to safeguarding within faith settings and to provide an opportunity for the faith community to inform safeguarding discourse, share best practise and work together to create safer places.
+The APPG on Safeguarding in Faith Communities was established in July 2021.
+The aims of the group, are to increase awareness of issues relating to safeguarding within faith settings and to provide an opportunity for faith communities to inform safeguarding discourse, share best practise and work together to create safer places.

 Following our inaugural meeting which was held virtually over zoom on Friday 16 July 2021, Janet Daby MP and Lord Bishop Viv Faull were elected as Co-Chairs with thirtyone:eight, an independent safeguarding charity, providing the secretariat for the group.